 Restrict grazing - grazing muzzles, track systems, turnout paddocks, stabling can all be used to reduce grass intake.
-Research shows that using a grazing muzzle can reduce intake by around 75% hay with the same weight of Hi-Fi Lite can help reduce sugar intake by up to 50%
+Research shows that using a grazing muzzle can reduce intake by around 75%

+Soaking hay can help reduce the sugar content

 Use a low calorie forage replacer such as Hi-Fi Lite.
-Replacing
+Replacing hay with the same weight of Hi-Fi Lite can help reduce sugar intake by up to 50%